luijar/functional-programming-js/README.md

 *Code has been changed and fixed for Errata purposes, GitHub issues, and ES6 updates.*
 *The old code now lives under the legacy.*

-##Since this code uses ES6 artifacts, you must transpile your JavaScript code with either when running the code in a modern browser:
+Since this code uses ES6 artifacts, any code meant to run on the browser must be transpiled with either:

 * Babel
 * Traceur